-This offering will terminate at the earliest of (a) the date on which all of the Offered Shares have been sold, (b) the date which is one year from this offering being qualified by the SEC and (c) the date on which this offering is earlier terminated by us, in our sole discretion.
+This offering will terminate at the earliest of (a) the date on which all of the Offered Shares have been sold, (b) March 11, 2025, and (c) the date on which this offering is earlier terminated by us, in our sole discretion.
 (See "Plan of Distribution").